Income Tax Resources Online

 Benjamin Franklin once noted that "In this world nothing is certain but death and taxes."
 For people slogging their way through income tax forms, there may not seem to be much difference between the two.
 Even fleeing the country may provide no relief (especially for citizens of the United States, which is one of the few countries that taxes personal income made outside of the country).
 According to Wikipedia, as of 2005, personal income tax rates worldwide range from zero percent in Monaco, to 53.2 percent in Denmark (talk about something being rotten!), and topping out at 59 percent in Sweden.
 Admittedly, in many countries, people earning little or no money pay no income tax.
 In the United States, the percentage has reached 38 percent, and is trending upwards.

 For those of us who have Uncle Sam on our payroll, paying income taxes means complying with the federal tax code created by Congress and enforced by the Internal Revenue Service (IRS).
 For Americans who do not throw up their hands in disgust and turn it all over to tax accountants and CPAs, this annual stress-fast typically involves figuring out the federal tax code as it applies to their individual cases, deciphering the vague IRS publications, and filling out the endless IRS forms.
 People with especially complicated financial situations — such as those running small businesses on their own, or who have investments in foreign partnerships and royalties — often find that the process of completing the pile of tax forms, can easily consume several weekends (and aspirins).

-Fortunately, there are a variety of informative resources on the Internet that can be a big help to the stressed-out taxpayer, and in this article we will examine some of the more promising websites.
+Fortunately, there are a variety of informative resources on the Internet that can be a big help to the stressed-out taxpayer, and in this article I will examine some of the more promising websites.